 The refurbished Grade 2 Listed building is what it is described in pictures available on its Airbnb page – absolutely gorgeous outside and inside.

 It can accommodate up to three people comfortably.
 This two floors cottage has a spacious and well-equipped kitchen where it also places a backdoor with access to the church’s backyard.

 It’s nice to know you can have a decent meal in the kitchen or just grab a bite and use the microwave to heat up your food.

-It was a perfect adding for our relaxing evening playing board games.
-The spacious lounge also has a laptop friendly area and plenty of space to chill.
+It was a perfect addition to our relaxing evening playing board games.
+The spacious lounge also has a laptop-friendly area and plenty of space to chill.

 The master and spare room, both with comfy beds and cosy decor, are delightful spaces as well.
 I had a decent night of sleep and wished to stay over just to enjoy that comfy bed more.